Xu Da: In fiction

 Xu Da appears as a minor character in Louis Cha's wuxia novel The Heaven Sword and Dragon Saber.
 As a member of the anti-Yuan Ming Cult, Xu Da participated actively in the rebellions to overthrow the Yuan dynasty under the leadership of Zhang Wuji.
 Zhang passes Xu the Book of Wumu, a text on military strategy written by the Song dynasty general Yue Fei.
 Xu benefits greatly from reading the book, becomes a brilliant military commander, and assists Zhu Yuanzhang in overthrowing the Yuan dynasty and establishing the Ming dynasty.

+Xu also appeared as a character in Shelley Parker-Chan's historical fiction novels, She Who Became the Sun and He Who Drowned the World, although some of the events depicted in the novels were fictional and not based on real-life history.